Library and Information Technology

 - Orientation: Choose Landscape For Portrait, do just the opposite.
 Width = 56” and Height = 42”

 - Remember to do this before you create your poster.
 Not doing so may result in an unprintable poster (or one that can’t be printed at the size you need).

 - Insert Text: Remember that the text on your slide needs a container: Go to “Insert/Text Box”

 - Titles-Use large type, mixed upper / lower case (never all capitals), at least 72 points.
 Subtitles should be at least 36 points.

 - Information-Be concise, don’t overwhelm your audience with too much information.
 A poster is an advertisement for your ideas and work (it’s not a journal article).
 It should be legible and easily apprehended.
 Make sure there is high contrast between the text and background.

-- Format- Images, Charts, Graphs should be in jpeg or tiff format. (jpeg is the best choice because of its typically smaller size.)
+- Format —- images, charts, and graphs should be in jpg or tiff format. (jpg is the best choice because of its typically smaller size.)

-- Importing-Images from scientific graphing programs (Sigma Plot, Prism etc.) and Mac pict files might look great on your screen but can print incorrectly.
-Such files should be converted to jpeg or tiff.
+- Importing —- images from scientific graphing programs (Sigma Plot, Prism etc.) and Mac pict files might look great on your screen but can print incorrectly.
+Such files should be converted to jpg or tiff.
 You can create many graphic elements (lines, arrows, boxes, etc) within PowerPoint.

-- Backgrounds—- Avoid dark solid colors for your background.
+- Backgrounds —- avoid dark solid colors for your background.
 Too much ink will make your poster wavy, and dark colors will display unattractive horizontal lines.
 Avoid using PowerPoint “patterns” or “template backgrounds.”
 These typically do not print well.
-Note that printed colors may not match what you saw on the screen.
+Note that printed colors may not match what you see on the screen.